 This goes double for Christians who don’t engage biblically with the popular-culture idea, or who are—like John Piper’s listener in this podcast—tempted to idolize entertainment.

 Most of these well-meaning Christian leaders often clarify that they’re not against YA fiction, or movies, or TV as a concept.

-Author/blogger Tim Challies does not disclaim popular culture “censorship” in this article warning about Hollywood, but he does say he plays video games (“Enjoy the entertainment”) and at least some fiction.
+For example, author/blogger Tim Challies does not disclaim popular culture “censorship” in this article warning about Hollywood, but he does say he plays video games (“Enjoy the entertainment”) and at least some fiction.

 They have that covered.
 We’re not dealing with nasty old legalism against culture.

 Instead, we’re dealing with the most well-intended Christian neglect of the topic.